 - 1. Develop Call for Tutorials with General Chair, and share with Publicity Chair and Webmaster - 2.
 Determine honorarium and tutorial registration rates with feedback from OC/SC - 3.
-Work with General Chair and SC to determine number of tutorials, length of tutorials, etc. Do not exceed number of tutorials agreed upon by SC.

-- 4. Assemble and chair Tutorial Review Committee (members should not overlap with TPC; members should be a mix of industry, govt., and academia; there should be one or two members from the OC) - 5.
-Manage tutorial review process (communicating criteria with review committee members; holding teleconference/Webex/Zoom call and/or EasyChair with committee to select tutorials) - 6.
+Work with General Chair and Program Chairs to determine number of tutorials, length of tutorials, etc. - 4.
+Assemble and chair Tutorial Review Committee (members should not overlap with TPC; members should be a mix of industry, govt., and academia; there should be one or two members from the OC) - 5.
+Manage tutorial review process (communicating criteria with review committee members; holding teleconference/Webex/zoom call and/or EasyChair with committee to select tutorials) - 6.
 Communicate with accepted tutorial presenters (collect slides, distribute honorarium agreement and forms, and e-mail other instructions) - 7.
 Work with Registration and Finance Chairs to calculate and pay honorarium to tutorial presenters - 8.
 Work with Registration Chair to print list of attendees and badges - 9.
 Work with Local Arrangements and A/V Chairs to manage HOST Tutorial day (microphones, projectors, laptops, student volunteers, registration desk, etc.) - 10.
-Develop, distribute, and collect Tutorial evaluation forms; and communicate feedback to presenters and next year's Tutorial Chair - 11.
-Determine two top tutorials for priority consideration in next year's HOST
+Develop, distribute, and collect Tutorial evaluation forms; and communicate feedback to presenters and next year's Tutorial Chair